justinlittman/fbarc/README.md

 for that edge.
 That edge will be omitted from recursive retrieval.
 For example, for a Page, the likes edge is set to not follow edges because this would cause retrieval of all pages that liked this page, which is not desired.

+`node_batch_size` and `edge_size` are optional; if omitted sensible defaults will be used.
+Node batch size determines how many nodes of that type will be requested at a time.
+A larger number reduces the number of requests to the API, speeding up retrieval.
+Edge size determines, when retrieving an edge, how many nodes to retrieve.
+A larger number reduces the number of paging requests, speeding up retrieval.
+In some cases, limits for node batch size and edge size can be found in the documentation; in others, it must be found by trial and error.

 The `--template` and `--update` parameters of the metadata command can assist with creating definitions.
 `--template` will produce a definition for a node type that includes all possible fields or edges with